dote7ant/Moringa_autolib/README.md

 # Moringa_autolib

 This repository contains the results and technical aspects  of the Data Science Core IP "The research problem is to come up with a hypothesis question and formulate the null and alternate hypothesis from the data set described in the jupyter notebook."
+Then find evidence to either of the hypothesis's by running the appropriate tests.

 ## Getting Started